zaphosting/docs/docs/foundry-server-savegames.md

 ---
 id: foundry-server-savegames
 title: "Foundry: Managing Foundry Savegames"
-description: Information on how to manage savegames on your Foundry server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information on how to manage savegames on your Foundry server from ZAP-Hosting"
 sidebar_label: Manage Savegames
 services:
   - gameserver-foundry